convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.38.0 () =
+* Mention that the password force change process does not touch the admin that presses the button.

 = 0.37.0 (2013-04-29) =
 * Monitor login attempts from XML-RPC requests.
 * Fix "te ernstig te" in the Dutch translation (thanks fwieringen@github).